Speed dating: Age and height preference

 A 2006 study by Michèle Belot and Marco Francesconi into the relative effects of preference versus opportunity in mate selection showed that a woman's age is the single most important factor determining demand by men.
 Although less important than it is to men, age is still a highly significant factor determining demand by women.

 The same study found that a man's height had a significant impact upon his desirability, with a reduction in height causing a decrease in desirability at the rate of 5% per inch.

-Selectivity
+Selectivity and the rotating gender

 Studies of speed dating events generally show more selectivity among women than among men.
 For instance, the Penn study reported that the average man was chosen by 34% of the women and the average woman was chosen by 49% of the men.
-New studies suggest that the selectivity is based on which gender is seated and which is rotating.
-This new study showed that when men were seated and the women rotated, the men were more selective.
+In a later study, a similar result was obtained when women were seated and men rotated, but when men were seated and women rotated, both received almost equally many acceptances: women were less and men more selective than before.

+Biologists and evolutionary psychologists know that women avoid risks and are more selective to avoid being pregnant to a wrong man.
+Academic study shows that one date is often enough for men.

+Women prefer tall men.
+Men prefer slim women.
+Education and profession matter for both.
+However, people lower their criteria if the supply is of low quality.